ONCE A KING, NOW A PRINCE

 Ira Blacker, age 4

 I am sure many readers of this memoir will be able to emphatically state that they, too, have grown up under similar circumstances.
-Still, not many can say that their life also went on to become one filled with glitz, glamour, and rock and roll music, with all the trappings of celebrity the music business affords.
+Still, not many can say that their life also went on to become one filled with glitz, glamour, and rock and roll music, with all the trappings of celebrity the music business affords, and becoming a part of rock and roll history.

 Rod Stewart, c1974